I have been teaching for 5 years now and have been a forgetful person since I was a child.

 2. Set an Alarm

 Setting an alarm on your phone can be easy and helpful too for small things.
 Sometimes I may have a brief meeting to go to early in the morning for work.
-Once the meeting is announced in advance, I know I will forget about it if I do not have a way for me to remember.
-I will immediately set an alarm on my phone for 5 minutes before the meeting starts for that specific day, and I will label it as "meeting."
+Once the meeting is announced in advance, I know I'll forget about it if I don't have a way for me to remember.
+I'll immediately set an alarm on my phone for 5 minutes before the meeting starts for that specific day, and I will label it as "meeting."

-I find this to be very helpful because sometimes a notification is not enough.
-This is especially true if you have a busy job where you do not have the time to check your phone throughout the day.
+I find this to be very helpful because sometimes a notification isn't enough.
+This is especially true if you have a busy job where you don't have the time to check your phone throughout the day.
 I love it how my alarm will continue to go off in my purse until I shut it off.
 It forces me to stop the work that I am doing, see the reminder, and make it to my meeting on time.

 3. Create Virtual Sticky Notes with Google Keep